 4. Threat Protection

-With how fast data is passed through cloud-based services, organizations must proactively identify and isolate threats.
+With how fast data is passed through cloud-based services, organizations have to identify and isolate threats proactively.
 Fortunately, today’s CASBs are equipped with cutting-edge technology that enables them to evolve continuously in their ability to detect anomalous behavior.

 Powered by intelligent automation tools and AI in the form of machine learning, CASBs can help thwart zero-day threats, ransomware, and advanced persistent threats.
 They can also integrate the principle of least privilege (POLP) controls to prevent attackers who have breached the network from moving laterally to access sensitive data.